Ayanna “Yanni” Hill-Gill, head of school at the Atlanta Girls’ School in Buckhead, is stepping down this summer.

 “The board has been hard at work to guarantee a smooth transition in leadership.
 We expect to have a permanent head of school in place in July 2023, and we are confident that the anticipated rollout of a COVID-19 vaccine during 2021 will allow for a robust search process to occur on this timetable.”

 A reason for Hill-Gill’s resignation was not given in the letter.
-The Neighbor has requested an interview with her to find out why and is awaiting the school’s response.
+After the Neighbor requested an interview with her to find out why, a school spokeswoman said more information on that would be provided at a later date.